China

 Afternoon:

-We walk around the campus and speak with university students to learn about China’s new generation.
-Next, we take a short ride to the state-of-the-art Shaanxi History Museum, where we will gain an understanding of China’s dynastic history as well as its rich and enduring culture.
+We walk about the campus and then take a short ride to the state-of-the-art Shaanxi History Museum, where we will gain an understanding of China’s dynastic history as well as its rich and enduring culture.
 The museum was built in the 1990s in the architectural style of the Tang Dynasty and named after Shaanxi Province, of which Xi’an is the capital city.
 Returning to the hotel, we will have some time to freshen up and relax before walking to a nearby restaurant.

 Dinner: